 Click the link below for information about that law.

 If you are detecting in Utah, especially on land that is not privately owned,

-do not dig anything that you believe is an artifact, or anything that is older than ugh 100 years.
+do not dig anything that you believe is an artifact, or anything that is older than 100 years.

-I cannot be responsible for any outdated laws from the time of this posting.
+The laws may change.
+So I cannot be responsible for any outdated laws from the time of this posting.

 Frank W. Pandozzi is a participant in the Amazon Services LLC Associates Program, Clickbank, and MyTopo affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, mytopo.com, and clickbank.com.

 Please visit my Affiliate Disclosure below for more information.

 I am an affiliate marketer.
 This means that certain products that you may see advertised on this site I get paid a small commission if that product is clicked on AND purchased by you.
 Those products, whether pictures of a service or a product contain links to the seller.

 What companies do I work with and promote?

 I work with Amazon Services LLC Associates Program, Clickbank, and MyTopo, affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to these websites.